Hosefh/Hosefh/README.md

 - 👋 Hi, I’m @Hosefh
 - 👀 I’m interested in Web Development
-- 🌱 Currently using React, NodeJs
+- 🌱 Currently using React, NodeJs, ExpressJs, React Native, Expo, MongoDB, MySQL, Firebase, Laravel
-- 📱 I do UI/UX Design
+- 📱 I do mobile app development
-- 💞️ I’m looking to collaborate with Computer Engineers, Computer Scientist, Software Engineers, Information Technologists
 - 👨🏻‍💻 Visit me on https://joseph-dev.vercel.app/ and tell me how you feel, I'll be happy to hear 🫡

 <!---